 • With bone density and strength, protect your bones from weakening later in life.

-• Strengthen your immune system so you can better fight illness, infection, or stress.
+• Strengthen your immune system to fight illness, infection, or stress better.

 • Reduce the chances of muscle loss that can occur with menopause and old age.